 6. Focus on quality

 And when it comes to hard drives, don’t be afraid to spend a little more on a higher-quality option, because the chances of longevity are greater than with lower-quality unbranded drives.
+If you need quick access to files, then an SSD drive will give quicker performance.

 7. Check your hard drive status